pni-lab/connattractor/docs/01-paper.md

 ([study 2 and 3](tab-samples), {numref}`rest-validity`C).
 Moreover, they were found to be robust to noise added to the connectome ({numref}`Supplementary Figure %s <si_noise_robustness_weights>`).

 Further analysis in study 1 showed that connectome-based Hopfield models accurately reconstructed multiple characteristics of true resting-state data.
 First, the first two components of the fcHNN projection accounted for a substantial amount of variance in the real resting-state fMRI data in study 1 (mean $R^2=0.399$) and generalized well to out-of-sample data (study 2, mean $R^2=0.396$)  ({numref}`rest-validity`E).
 Remarkably, the explained variance of the fcHNN projection significantly exceeded that of a PCA performed directly on the real resting-state fMRI data itself ($R^2=0.37$ and $0.364$ for in- and out-of-sample analyses).

-Second, fcHNN analyses accurately reconstructed true resting brain state dynamics.
+Second, fcHNN analyses accurately reconstructed various aspects of true resting brain state dynamics.
+Panel D on {numref}`rest-validity` shows that, with the conventional Hopfield relaxation procedure, individual activation maps converge to one of the four attractor states.
+When weak noise is introduced to the system (stochastic relaxation, panel E), the system does not converge to an attractor state but the resulting path is still influenced by the attractor states' gravity.
+The empirical timeseries data exhibits a similar pattern not only visually (panel F), but also when quantifying the average trajectories of flow, as compared to null-models of zero temporal autocorrelation (randomized timeframe order). ({numref}`rest-validity` G and H, see [Methods](#evaluation-resting-state-dynamics) fro analysis details).

 During stochastic relaxation, the fcHNN model was found to spend approximately three-quarters of the time on the basis of the first two attractor states and one-quarter on the basis of the second pair of attractor states (approximately equally distributed between pairs).
 We observed strikingly similar temporal occupancies in the real data {numref}`rest-validity`D), statistically significant with various null models ({numref}`Supplementary Figure %s <si_state_occupancy_null_models>`).
 Fine-grained details of the bimodal distribution observed in the real resting-state fMRI data were also convincingly reproduced by the fcHNN model ({numref}`rest-validity`F and {numref}`attractors`E).
-We found, furthermore, that the temporal dependency structure of both the real and the fcHNN-generated timeseries reflects the "gravitational pull" of attractor states ({numref}`Supplementary Figure %s <si_trajectories_vs_random>`).
+We found, furthermore, that the temporal dependency structure of both the real and the fcHNN-generated timeseries reflects the "gravitational pull" of attractor states.

 Finally, fcHNNs were found to generate signal that preserves the covariance structure of the real functional connectome, indicating that dynamic systems of this type (including the brain) inevitably "leak" their underlying structure into the activity time series, strengthening the construct validity of our approach ({numref}`rest-validity`D).

 ### An explanatory framework for task-based brain activity